Input File Configuration

 Video file (Free Edition)

-This screen can be reached by using the Configure button under Input Files on
+This screen can be reached by double-clicking on an item in the Input Files list on

-picture, or by using the Setup button in the
+on a display in the preview picture, or by using the Config button in the

 Display Object Properties box.